Download The Red Scare Worksheets

-- It refers to two periods in the history of America with this name.
-The First Red Scare, which occurred after World War I, revolved around a threat from the American labour movement, anarchist revolution and political radicalism, and occurred between 1917 and 1920.
+- The First Red Scare, which occurred after World War I, revolved around a threat from the American labour movement, anarchist revolution, and political radicalism.
+It occurred between 1917 and 1920.

 - The Second Red Scare, which occurred after World War II, was preoccupied with national or foreign communists infiltrating U.S. society and the federal government.
 It took place between 1947 and 1957.